focus-editor/focus/LOG.md

 ===========================

+- Unsaved files dialog

 - Implement config options
     + When parsing project dirs, replace path separators with /
     + Report errors on wrong configs (write the usage code first)
     + Parse settings
-    - Use all current settings !!!!!!!
+    + Use all current settings
     - Have an option to specify the time to dismiss a user message
     - Detect conflicting keys in the same context in the same config
     - Colors